Enabling education, acknowledging success

 - Target provision that assists students to become more independent, to lead active lives and achieve educational goals whilst not becoming reliant on specialist provision

 - Be used as a learning planning tool which is reviewed every 6 weeks

 - Feeds into the student’s goals and targets.

 We have a parental area on our website which provides news, diary, policies etc, through which you can follow the activities at school.
-In addition, we are implementing a My Student area which will provide secure password protection access to your student's personal records.
+In addition, we have a parent portal which provides secure password protection access to your student's personal records.